 Under Article 17 of the GDPR individuals have a new right to have their personal data erased.
 This is also known as the "right to be forgotten".
-There are no rules about how a request should be made e.g. verbally, in writing etc. so all staff are trained to recognise someone trying to exercise this right.
+There are no rules about how a request should be made e.g., verbally, in writing etc. so all staff are trained to recognise someone trying to exercise this right.
 The right is not absolute and only applies if:

-- the personal data is no longer necessary for the reason we originally collected or processed it; - we are relying on consent as our lawful basis for holding the data, and the individual withdraws their consent; - we are processing the personal data for direct marketing purposes and the individual objects; - we have processed the personal data unlawfully i.e. in breach of the lawfulness requirement of the 1st principle;
+• the personal data is no longer necessary for the reason we originally collected or processed it.

-- we have to do it to comply with a legal obligation; or - we have processed the personal data to offer online "information society services" to a child e.g. online counselling, a social media platform we have created and run for children etc. We do not currently provide any such services, we have no plans to, and we work hard to appropriately control children's access to the social media platforms we use to communicate with our community.
+- we are relying on consent as our lawful basis for holding the data, and the individual withdraws their consent. - we are relying on legitimate interests as our basis for processing, the individual objects to the processing of their data, and there is no overriding legitimate interest to continue e.g., our use of surveillance cameras is an overriding legitimate interest for us in order to prevent and detect crime, not to satisfy our public duty to provide education. - we are processing the personal data for direct marketing purposes and the individual objects. - we have processed the personal data unlawfully i.e., in breach of the lawfulness requirement of the 1st principle. - we have to do it to comply with a legal obligation; or - we have processed the personal data to offer online "information society services" remotely online directly to a child under the age of 13 e.g., an app, game, social media platform etc. Any such services we currently provide, or broker are necessary for education purposes (or are exempt because they are counselling services) so the right to erasure may not apply, but we are aware of our obligations and will act accordingly.
+We also work hard to appropriately control children's access to the social media platforms we use to communicate with our community.

 We have to give special consideration to any request for erasure if the processing of the data is solely based on consent given by a child, especially any processing of their personal data (usually images) on the internet.
-This is still the case when the data subject is no longer a child, because a child may not have been fully aware of the risks involved in the processing at the time of consent.
-In some circumstances we might need to give more weight to a request for erasure from a child if their parent has already consented to the use of their data e.g. removing pictures from our school website when a parent has consented but the child whose images they are objects.
+This is still the case when the data subject is no longer a child because a child may not have been fully aware of the risks involved in the processing at the time of consent.
+In some circumstances we might need to give more weight to a request for erasure from a child if their parent has already consented to the use of their data e.g., removing pictures from our school website when a parent has consented but the child whose images they are objects.
 We will need to do this if we are confident that the child understands their rights and the effects on them of their request.
 For more information about how we decide whether a child understands please see Section 5 on Subject Access Requests.